jrmip/assets2025/README.md

 #### Important Notes
 - We intentionally limit the zones tree to a depth of 1 due to computational constraints associated with publicly sharing our platform with multiple users.
 - For now, we only support vocalizing **English pages**.
 Other language will still be vocalized, but with an English pronounciation.
-- Make sure to choosen a sufficient number of zones (5-8 usually works best) and that they zones are **distinct**.
+- Make sure to  a sufficient number of zones (5-8 usually works best) and that they zones are **distinct**.
 If the zones aren't distinct, reload the page and re-run the pipeline with a higher number of zones.
 ![Zones Illustration](./img/zones.png)

 - For scanning strategies "Target Only", "Origin-Target" and "Proximity", the distance and direction are calculated depending on the cursor position and the zone's center, not the zone's edges.
 So when you navigate, particularly for "Origin-Target" and "Target-only", make sure you're within a 30° movement angle of the zone's center.